—i'm lauren downing peters.

 (but i suppose you already know that)

 I was born and raised in Kansas City, Missouri— the one with jazz and ribs.
-When college-time came around, I moved about 300 miles away, to St. Louis Missouri, to attend Washington University in St. Louis.
+In 2006, I moved about 300 miles away, to St. Louis Missouri, to attend Washington University in St. Louis.
 At Wash U., I double majored in art history and anthropology, played two years of varsity basketball, and studied abroad for a semester at University College London.
-I also wrote a capstone paper about the life and work of the American photographer Weegee.
+I also wrote a capstone paper about the life and work of the American photojournalist Weegee.

 After college, I moved to New York City to join the inaugural class of the MA Fashion Studies program at Parsons School of Design, The New School.
 During my time there, I encountered Joanne Entwistle's benchmark text, The Fashioned Body, and so began my enduring fascination with the relationship between dress, the body, and power.
 Inspired by Entwistle's observation that all bodies are inherently dressed bodies, for my master's thesis, I conducted sartorial biographies of self-proclaimed fat women — exploring how they negotiated the stigma of fat with the constraints placed upon their bodies by the plus-size fashion industry.
 I later adapted my thesis into my first academic, peer-reviewed article titled You Are What You Wear: How Plus-Size Fashion Figures in Fat Identity Formation for the journal Fashion Theory (Volume 18, Issue 1: 2014).
 I also spent a summer and a fall interning at the New York offices of trend forecaster, Lidewij Edelkoort.
 I wrote about that experience for The Fashion Studies Journal.